uPVC Sliding Sash Windows Installation Guide - Quickslide Windows & Doors

 4.3 Frame Packers

-As an aid to accommodating different installation and building details there are a range of frame packers available.
-For the outer frame (VS41) and the 150mm Cill (VS42) there are three 63mm wide frame packers and a 19mm wide odd leg add on.
+As an aid to accommodating different installation and building details, there are a range of frame packers available.
+For the outer frame (VS41) and the 150mm Cill (VS42), there are three 63mm wide frame packers and a 19mm wide odd leg add-on.

-The odd leg add on is 10mm high and again can be used individually or in combinations.
+The odd leg add-on is 10mm high and can again be used individually or in combinations.
 It also clips into itself to accommodate different size requirements.

 The 210mm cill (VS14) has a different range of frame packers.
 These are 70mm wide and are available in 15mm, 20mm, 35mm and 50mm heights.
 These can also be clipped into themselves to achieve alternative sizes.
-The same 10mm odd leg add on is also suitable for use with this cill.
+The same 10mm odd leg add-on is also suitable for use with this cill.

 frame packers